-The Fund does not borrow money except for (1) short term credits from banks as may be necessary for the clearance of portfolio transactions and (2) borrowings from banks for temporary or emergency purposes, including meeting redemption requests, which would otherwise require the untimely disposition of its portfolio securities.
-Borrowing will not, in the aggregate, exceed 15% of the Fund's total assets after giving effect to the borrowing and borrowing for purposes other than meeting redemptions may not exceed 5% of the value of the Fund's assets after giving effect to the borrowing.
+The Fund may not borrow money except for (1) short term credits from banks as may be necessary for the clearance of portfolio transactions, and (2) borrowings from banks for temporary or emergency purposes, including the meeting of redemption requests, that would otherwise require the untimely disposition of its portfolio securities.
+Borrowing may not, in the aggregate, exceed 15% of the Fund's total assets after giving effect to the borrowing, and borrowing for purposes other than meeting redemptions may not exceed 5% of the Fund's assets after giving effect to the borrowing.
 The Fund will not make additional investments when borrowings exceed 5% of assets.
 The Fund may mortgage, pledge, or hypothecate assets to secure such borrowings.